 What is APR?

-APR stands for annual percentage rate and includes any compulsory fees or charges added to a loan or credit product.
+APR stands for annual percentage rate, this is the annual rate of interest you pay on borrowed money and includes any compulsory fees or charges added to a loan or credit product.

 Representative vs Real APR

 When a company quotes a representative APR you are not guaranteed to get that rate.
 That is the rate that has been offered to 51% of people and you might just be amongst the 49%.

 While APR is the rate that you will pay on any money borrowed(credit cards etc), the method by which APR is calculated is incredibly complicated and how this number is advertised is slightly more complicated.
 APR is advertised as either a typical or representative APR.